with-watson/models/wks-model/address-model/README.md

 3. **Documents** - `ZIP`

 To upload documents, open the Document Sets tab in the new workspace, click Upload Document Sets and select the corpus ZIP file that you downloaded.
-Specify whether you want the uploaded documents to include or exclude the ground truth annotations before you click Upload.
+Specify whether you want the uploaded documents to include or exclude the ground truth annotations before you click `Upload`.
 Only annotations that were promoted to ground truth before the documents were downloaded will be uploaded.